-February 22: Exercise 7: Intergroup Relations
+7. Intergroup Relations

 Prejudice and discrimination are a part of our world that most would like to see disappear, but remain clearly entrenched.
 This chapter will allow you to compare measures of prejudice across societies.
 Some of the patterns may surprise you!
 You'll also be able to compare states and counties across the United States to see which are the most diverse.
-See how Utah compares to the rest of the nation.
+See how Utah compares to the rest of the nation, for example.

-March 1: Exercise 8: Marital Satisfaction
+8. Marital Satisfaction

-We hear a lot about the decline of marriage in modern society, but it's still a central social institution.
+We hear a lot about the decline of marriage in modern society, but it's still a central social institution (a legally enforced contract, if you will).
 This chapter will allow you to look at the changing patterns of marriage and divorce, and to compare how satisfied (or dissatisfied) people are with their "domestic" lives across states and around the world.